cyberark/ansible-role-conjur/README.md

 **The more robust approach**

-The primary innovation Conjur brings is not secrets management, it’s machine identity.
-Once we’re able to reliably identify machines, we can group them, and provide machines with minimal privilege.
+Use reliable Machine Identity to create groups of machines and provide machines with minimal privilege.

-An alternative to design pattern to the God Privilege is to use identity to group and provide machines access to the minimal set of resources they need to perform their role.
+This approach provides machines access to the minimal set of resources they need to perform their role.
 This can be done by using the `conjur_identity` role to establish identity, then using the `conjur_application` resource to use each remote machine’s identity to retrieve the secrets it requires to operate.

-The advantage to this approach is that it removes a machine (or machines) from having god privileges, thus reducing the internal attach surface.
+The advantage to this approach is that it removes a machine (or machines) from having too much privilege, thus reducing the internal attach surface.
 This approach also enables an organization to take advantage of some of Conjur’s more powerful features, including:

 * Policy as code, which is declarative, reviewable, and idempotent
-* Audit trail
 * Enable teams to manage secrets relevant to their own applications
+* Audit trail (Conjur Enterprise)

-It is worth noting that moving identity out to remote machines will most likely require a small amount of rework of current playbooks.
+It is worth noting that moving identity out to remote machines will most likely require some rework of current playbooks.
 We’ve tried to minimize this effort, and we believe that the effort will greatly benefit your organization in terms of flexibility and security moving forward.

 **Recommendations**

 * Add `no_log: true` to each play that uses sensitive data, otherwise that data can be printed to the logs.
 * Set the Ansible files to minimum permissions.
 The Ansible uses the permissions of the user that runs it.

 License
 -------

-MIT
+Apache 2